cgrindel/rules_spm/doc/providers_api.md

 | :------------- | :------------- | :------------- |
 | <a id="providers.copy_info-src"></a>src |  The source file.   |  none |
 | <a id="providers.copy_info-dest"></a>dest |  The destination file.   |  none |

+**RETURNS**

+A struct describing a copy operation performed during the SPM build.

 <a id="#providers.swift_binary"></a>